flokli/display-agent/README.md

 topics:

  - `$topicPrefix/$outputName@$machineID/state`
+    contains the current configuration (display layout, currently active scenario).
  - `$topicPrefix/$outputName@$machineID/info`

-State contains the current configuration (display layout, running scenario).
-Info contains more general information about the connected display (Make, Model, Serial, Supported Modes).
+    Info contains more general information about the connected display (make, model, serial, supported modes).

-Check outputs/type.go for an exhaustive list of the fields.
-They're published JSON-encoding.
+Check `outputs/type.go` for an exhaustive list of the fields.

+They're published JSON-encoded.

 The server listens on the following topics:

  - `$topicPrefix/$outputName@$machineID/set`

-If a message is published to that topic that contains a subset of the fields from `State`, these settings are applied (and the published state is updated subsequently).
+If a message is published to that topic, it is parsed as a (sparse) `state`, containing all fields that should be updated in the current state.

 ## Backends